sayed3li97/AndroidAlarmClockApp-Android/README.md

 ```

 12. Open the **AndroidManifest.xml** and add the following code before ```<application android:..... ```
-The bellow is permission that will allow the app to keep the screen awake
+The bellow is the permission that will allow the app to keep the screen awake.
 ```
     <uses-permission android:name="android.permission.WAKE_LOCK" />

 ```
 13. In the same file **AndroidManifest.xml**  After the last ```</activity> ``` and before ```</application>``` add the code bellow
-The code bellow is a Service that will run in the background
+The code below is a Service that will run in the background.
 ```
           <service
             android:name=".AlarmService"